aporia-ai/mlplatform-workshop/README.md

 * [GitHub Actions](https://github.com/features/actions) - for CI/CD
 * [Traefik](https://traefik.io/) - API gateway

 When building your own ML platform, do not take these tools for granted!
-[Check out alternatives](mlops.toys) and find the best solutions for your problems.
+[Check out alternatives](https://mlops.toys) and find the best tools that solve each one of your problems.